 New Jersey Defensive Driving Insurance Discount Eligibility

 In New Jersey, an insurance discount for defensive driving is available to nearly every safe driver.
-Typically, the only requirement is that you do not accumulate four or more points on your license, and do not have your license suspended.
-Some insurance companies will require that you meet certain other requirements as well, including avoiding accidents for a period of time.
-Unlike other states that may limit participation in the insurance discount program to drivers over the age of 55, drivers of all ages in New Jersey can participate to receive a discount.
-However, before enrolling in a defensive driving program with the intention of receiving an insurance discount, it's important that you contact your insurance company first to verify eligibility.
+Typically, the only requirement is that you do not accumulate four or more points on your license and do not have your license suspended.
+Some insurance companies will require that you meet certain other requirements, including avoiding accidents for a period of time.
+Unlike other states that may limit participation in the insurance discount program to drivers over 55, drivers of all ages in New Jersey can participate to receive a discount.
+However, before enrolling in a defensive driving program to receive an insurance discount, you must first contact your insurance company to verify eligibility.

 Insurance Defensive Driving Courses Available in New Jersey

 New Jersey’s insurance reduction defensive driving course is offered by the same providers as the points reduction defensive driving course.
 The six-hour course includes instruction in defensive driving techniques and safe driving resources.
 This includes curriculum in: